ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 You have already named the table above, so there are no edits needed in this cell.

-The notebook will indicate the success of the table-creation with the following message:
+The Nodebook will indicate the success of the table-creation with the following message:

 ~~~
 Reading file 'deployment_metadata.xlsx' as otn formatted Excel.